biirving/DIA/README.md

 # DIA
-Decepticons in Alexandria - a repo for some transformers
+Decepticons in Alexandria - a repo for transformers and diffusion models, among other things

 Install: